BrainsFromEbay/FAIML---group-unicorn/README.md

 ## Project Overview

-This project explores various machine learning approaches for handwritten digit recognition, specifically targeting a custom dataset (`custom_test`) containing both clean and noisy images.
-The team explored different architectures (CNNs, MLPs, Random Forests, Logistic Regression) and training data sources (Raw Images, Pickled Data, MNIST).
+This project explores various machine learning approaches for handwritten digit recognition, specifically targeting english digits from 0 to 9.
+We have explored different architectures (CNNs, MLPs, Random Forests, Logistic Regression) and training data sources (Raw Images, Pickled Data, MNIST).

 ## Team Contributions

 The project is organized by team member:

-- **[Mahi](Mahi/README.md)**: Explored a wide range of models (CNN, MLP, Random Forest) trained on various data sources.
-Established the comprehensive benchmarking standards.
+- **[Mahi](Mahi/README.md)**: Explored a wide range of models (CNN, MLP, Random Forest) trained on an open data source found in kaggle [(see the datasethere)](https://www.kaggle.com/datasets/vaibhao/handwritten-characters).
+Followed two different approaches to train the models, one using raw images and the other using binary pickled data by preprocessing the raw images.
-- **[Jere](Jere/README.md)**: Implemented a SimpleCNN trained on the official MNIST dataset, bypassing download restrictions by using local data.
+- **[Jere](Jere/README.md)**: Implemented a SimpleCNN trained on the official MNIST dataset available in pytorch.
+This is the best performing model in terms of generalization.
 - **[Oyshe](Oyshe/README.md)**: Implemented a classic Computer Vision approach using HOG (Histogram of Oriented Gradients) feature extraction coupled with Logistic Regression.
+This is model is also trained on the MNIST dataset.

 ---